-• the need for standards to be based on risk analysis using the best available scientific evidence

-FSANZ's approach to the safety assessment of all GM foods applies concepts and principles outlined in the Codex Principles for the Risk Analysis of Foods derived from Biotechnology (Codex 2004).
-Based on these principles, the risk analysis undertaken for MZIR098 used the best scientific evidence available.
+the need for standards to be based on risk analysis using the best available scientific evidence FSANZ's approach to the safety assessment of all GM foods applies concepts and principles outlined in the Codex Principles for the Risk Analysis of Foods derived from Biotechnology (Codex 2004).
+Based on these principles, the risk analysis undertaken for MON87419 used the best scientific evidence available.
 The Applicant submitted to FSANZ a comprehensive dossier of quality-assured raw experimental data.
-In addition to the information supplied by the Applicants, other available resource material including published scientific literature and general technical information was used in the safety assessment.
+In addition to the information supplied by the Applicants, other available resource material including published scientific literature and general technical information was used in the safety assessment. the promotion of consistency between domestic and international food standards This is not a consideration as there are no relevant international standards.